bwozniak27/atomic-object/README.md

 Returning an invalid move will forfeit the game.
 Timing out (the default timeout is 15 seconds) will also forfeit the game.

+## Thought Process

+I began by simply implementing a brute-force greedy solution that chose the move that captured the most pieces for each move.
+I wrote a few simple tests to ensure that it was doing what I intended.
+I then began to run the full game.
+After running this solution several times, I found it to be very successful against the "random" player.
+Wanting to do better, though, I watched the games in the UI and tried to learn some strategy.
+I found that the corners were dominant positions because they could not be captured, so I added a hueristic to my player to always take the corner if it's available.
+I realized the only way the opponent could get to the corner is if my player plays in the squares adjacent to it, what I call the "danger zone", so I only allow my player to play there if no other move exists.

+If I had more time, I would try to get my AI to look ahead moves instead of a simple greedy strategy.
+A basic implementation of this would be to avoid moves that give the opponent a bigger score on the next move.

 ## License

 Copyright © 2018